rexfilius/programming/Introduction.md

 Hi

-My name is Ifeakachukwu Kelvin Osakwe, I started programming in March 2019 and my first language was Java.
+My name is Ifeakachukwu Kelvin Osakwe, I am a software developer and my first programming language was Java.

 I remember how I got overwhelmed when I started learning the basics of Java and programming in general.
 An older friend of mine, who was a Software Engineer recommended a book for me to learn Java.

 The book had two parts - the first part touched the fundamental concepts of Java as a language, the second part went advanced and dived deep into some Java topics.

 Because of where I was at that time coupled with erratic power supply, I had to dedicate at least one hour a day to learn Java.

 It took me about 4 months to get a hold of basic programming concepts and the Java language itself.